We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 People who are not confident in the kitchen can try taking a cookery class or watching cooking videos online.
 A great place to start is Jamie Oliver’s Food Tube, which focuses on how to make simple, healthful meals.

 Protein is an essential part of a healthful diet and is necessary for growth and efficient metabolism.
-Protein can increase feelings of fullness and delay hunger.
+Protein can

 Simple ways to increase the amount of protein in the diet include adding a tablespoon of chia seeds or hemp seeds to breakfast cereals or including more eggs in meal plans.